bin456789/reinstall/README.en.md

 ## Highlights

-- Supports one-click installation of Linux: allows install 17 common distributions.
+- One-click Linux installation: allows install 17 common distributions.
-- Supports one-click Windows installation: Uses the official ISO for installation instead of custom images.
+- One-click Windows installation: Uses the official ISO for installation instead of custom images.
 The script automatically retrieves the ISO link and installs `Virtio` and other drivers.
 - Supports installation in any direction, i.e., `Linux to Linux`, `Linux to Windows`, `Windows to Windows`, `Windows to Linux`
 - No need to input IP parameters; automatically recognizes dynamic and static IPs, supports `/32`, `/128`, `gateway outside subnet`, `IPv6 only`, `dual NIC` and other special network configurations
 - Specially optimized for low-spec servers, requires less memory than the official netboot
 - Uses partition table ID to identify hard drives throughout the process, ensuring no wrong disk is written
 - Supports BIOS and EFI boot, and ARM architecture
-- No homemades image included, all resources are obtained in real-time from source sites
+- No homemades image included, all resources are obtained in real-time from mirror sites
 - Includes many comments.

 ## System Requirements